WDD 131: Dynamic Web Fundamentals

 Important: It is required that you match the wireframe components and basic positioning of those components as shown in the wireframes.

 5. The "hero" images must utilize the srcset responsive design method to provide different images based on screen size.
 You can choose to implement this requirement by using either the picture element or a basic img approach.
-Ensure that the image subjects and dimensions support the subject, design, and layout of the page.
+Ensure that the images subjects and dimensions support the page's subject, design, and layout.

 Assets